chesterbr/chesterbr.github.io/_posts/2024-02-14-migrating-blog-comments-from-disqus-to-staticman.md

 Again I borrowed a lot from Avglinux's example, fixing a couple issues with the threaded replies and adjusting to my blog's style.
 I also replaced the Liquid [`strip_html` filter](https://shopify.github.io/liquid/filters/strip_html/) with [a custom one](https://github.com/chesterbr/chesterbr.github.io/blob/main/_plugins/sanitize_html.rb) that sanitizes it instead, so I can allow some HTML tags alongside the Markdown, while still keep the blog safe from JavaScript injection, [cross-site scripting attacks](https://owasp.org/www-community/attacks/xss/) and the like.

-[This PR](https://github.com/chesterbr/chesterbr.github.io/pull/72) contains all the code mentioned above; feel free to peruse and copy any of the them; possibly checking the latest versions as this post gets older.
+[This PR](https://github.com/chesterbr/chesterbr.github.io/pull/72) contains all the code mentioned above; feel free to peruse and copy any of them; possibly checking the latest versions as this post gets older.

 ### Migrating comments from Disqus to Staticman

 With this in place, all that was left to do was to migrate the comments from Disqus.

-Disqus allows you to [export](http://disqus.com/admin/discussions/export/) the comments in an XML file (documented [here](https://help.disqus.com/en/articles/1717164-comments-export)), but in order to import them, a conversion is needed.
+Disqus allows you to [export](http://disqus.com/admin/discussions/export/) the comments to an XML file (documented [here](https://help.disqus.com/en/articles/1717164-comments-export)), but in order to import them anywhere else, a conversion is needed.
 I found a few recipes ([1](https://blog.arkey.fr/2022/10/16/moving-from-disqus-to-giscus/), [2](https://asp.net-hacker.rocks/2018/11/19/github-comments.html), [3](https://gist.github.com/evert/3332e6cc73848aefe36fd9d0a30ac390), [4](https://blog.riemann.cc/2021/12/27/jekyll-import-disqus-comments-for-staticman/)) online, but none of those worked for me, so I threw together [some JavaScript code](https://gist.github.com/chesterbr/6368adb7530f6d582046a5d93a4d4a49) that does the job:

 {% gist 6368adb7530f6d582046a5d93a4d4a49 %}

 You can just run it, making the needed adjustments for your `staticman.yml` configuration (e.g., if you changed the filename structure or added other fields that you want to import or generate) and put the generated `comments` directory under your `_data` directory in your blog's repository, like I did [here](https://github.com/chesterbr/chesterbr.github.io/pull/69/files).

 The code documents some of the shenanigans I found (odd terminology, invalid characters, etc.).
-It's worth noticing that not every bit of information needed by Staticman is available in the XML, so a few trade-offs were made:
+It's worth noticing that not every bit of information needed by Staticman is available in the XML, so a few choices were made:

 - I kept the comment `_id` as its original Disqus ID (instead of generating a UUID, which would change the values at each migration run and require an extra lookup for comment replies).
 Doing so made the `replying_to_uid` field odd, but it will correctly point to the `_id` of the comment being replied to, and Staticman is fine with that.